amirr-cl/outlook-add-in/README.md

 ## Description

-A template to get started with office outlook add-in.
+A template to get started with message compose Office Outlook add-in.

 ## Getting Started